JumpstartLab/problem_solving/solutions/taranto_simon/exercise_1_questions.markdown

 * what does a pixel need?
 It needs to have four bytes.
 I'm comfy simplifying the situation and saying a pixel has a color and it is a string.
 Whatever is in the string, I don't care.
+* Now we need something to hold the pixels.
+That's an image.
+Let's make an Image class.
+* what does the image class need to know about?
+It in some way needs to accept a bunch of pixels.
+How do we set up Image to work with pixel?
+* let's try passing in an array of arrays holding strings that represent colors and in the image#initialize, we'll go make a Pixel object for each element passed in.
+* let's now write a test that will rotate the image 90 CW and test that the colors returned are returned in the correct, rotated, order.

 ## Problem 7